SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2026.rst

 Vulnerability Graph
 ^^^^^^^^^^^^^^^^^^^

 Last year, in the projects SWH-Sec and Sec4AI4Sec, we developed ways to map vulnerabilities to elements of the archive.
-For instance, we studied methods for identifying revisions that introduce a CVE from the fixing revision using the [SZZ algorithm](https://www.st.cs.uni-saarland.de/papers/msr2005/).
+For instance, we studied methods for identifying revisions that introduce a CVE from the fixing revision using the `SZZ algorithm <https://www.st.cs.uni-saarland.de/papers/msr2005/>`__.
 We want to continue this work and make it available in the archive.
-Then we will think about how to make it available, for instance, through the [scanner](https://docs.softwareheritage.org/devel/swh-scanner/).
+Then we will think about how to make it available, for instance, through the `scanner <https://docs.softwareheritage.org/devel/swh-scanner/>`__.

 Dataset Factory
 ^^^^^^^^^^^^^^^^